Vitamin D for Health and Beauty

 - It is suggested that people in northern climates have a lesser chance of getting adequate vitamin D from sun exposure because the location of the sun is never at the prime overhead position necessary for important UV-B rays to penetrate the atmosphere.
 Even on the sunniest of days, getting enough of the necessary rays can be difficult or even impossible.
 The weather of your location also plays a part in vitamin D levels.
 Areas with heavy cloud cover or above average amounts of precipitation are less likely to be exposed to adequate amounts of sunlight.

 - Melanin is a pigment that is present in all skin at varying degrees.
 The more melanin you have, the darker your natural skin tone will be.
 Skin types with lesser amounts of melanin, such as those who are very pale, can absorb enough UV-B rays for a daily dose of vitamin D in as little as fifteen minutes.
-People with high amounts of melanin, such as those with very dark skin, car require several hours to absorbs the same amount of rays.
+People with high amounts of melanin, such as those with very dark skin, car require several hours to absorb the same amount of rays.
 People on both ends of the spectrum have difficulty getting adequate amounts of vitamin D from the sunlight.
 Those with low melanin levels will burn easily and few people have hours to spend out in the sunlight each day, as would be necessary for those with high levels of melanin.
 We also know that sunscreen is important to combat the aging and damaging effects of sun exposure.
 The more we slather on this essential, protective barrier, the less our skin is able to absorb the UV-B rays.
 It really is a double edged sword.

 - Between the ages of twenty and seventy, you will lose the ability to synthesize vitamin D by as much as seventy five percent.